 G’day, every day, Australia!
-Beaches to “barbies,” koalas to wallabies, Outback to ocean…where to begin in this island-country-continent?
-Unique wildlife and dramatic landscapes, no doubt.
+Beaches to “barbies,” koalas to wallabies, Outback to ocean…where to begin your Australia tour on this island-country-continent?
+Travel in Australia and you'll find unique wildlife and dramatic landscapes, no doubt.
 Or perhaps the sun-kissed Harbour City of Sydney, Melbourne’s art scene or Barossa Valley’s world-class wineries.
 Go as far back as Aboriginal life in places like Ayers Rock and Alice Springs to discover how to survive in the bush, throw boomerangs and play a didgeridoo.
 Whatever your fancy, Australia welcomes you.

 Ayers Rock (Uluru):

 You will find this towering sandstone rock formation rising from the desert floor in the southern part of the Northern Territory of central Australia.
 It sits in a remote part of the Outback 208 miles southwest of the nearest large town, Alice Springs.
 The rock is one of Australia’s most recognizable natural landmarks and rises 1,142 feet… making it 2,381 feet above sea level.